tidoust/cddlparser/README.md

 git clone https//github.com/tidoust/cddlparser
 ```

+### Command-line interface

-Then run `cddlparser.py`, passing in the path to a CDDL file as parameter
+Run `cddlparser.py`, passing in the path to a CDDL file as parameter

 ```bash
 python cddlparser.py tests/__fixtures__/example.cddl
 ```

+That should print a serialization of the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) produced by the parser, followed by a re-serialization of the AST, which should match the original file.

+### As a Python module

+> [!NOTE]
+> Need to figure out to release the code as a Python package

-Through your local copy, you may import
+From your local copy, you should be able to write code such as:

 ```python
 from cddlparser import parse